transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 involvement of other researchers, in many cases they mandate the reviewer to first obtain permission from the editor in case they want to involve someone else in their review.
 The editor's prominent role can also be observed by the terms' frequent appearance in the policies.
-Almost three quarters of all policies mention the term "editor".
+Three quarters of all policies mention the term "editor".